Photograph by the author

 Sophia Anfinn Tonnessen is the author of Ecologia (2021), which earned a coveted Kirkus starred review and was named to the publication’s 2022 list of best poetry collections.
+In 2024, she published her second collection of poetry with Unbound Edition Press, Choke.
 Her poems have been finalists for a number of prestigious prizes and have appeared in notable anthologies, including The Experiment Will Not Be Bound and New York’s Best Emerging Poets.
 A graduate of Columbia University, she presently studies Slavic Literature at the University of Michigan.

 Tonnessen’s poems examine transitions and transformations in all their danger and beauty… It’s particularly moving that the speaker in these poems, so often distracted by porn or TikTok or Netflix, continually achieves lyrical moments of grace that feel utterly authentic, making these seeming dislocations into a connected whole and a beautiful manifestation of her experiences.
 A well-crafted, tender collection that emphasizes exploration.